mustafaalsalmi1999/EVCardiovascular_Analyzer/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the first.py file to launch the application if using Ubuntu
+Run the first.py file to launch the application and use examples (1,2,3) if using Ubuntu
 >>python first.py